Arbetet: History and profile

 Arbetet was first published in Malmö on 6 August 1887.
-Axel Danielsson was the founder and served as the editor-in-chief between 1887 and 1889.
+Axel Danielsson was the founder and served as the editor-in-chief of the paper between 1887 and 1889.
 The paper had a social democrat leaning and was officially affiliated with the Social Democratic Party.

 The target audience of Arbetet was not only Malmö workers, but also economically middle-class.
-Bengt Lidforss was among the contributors of Arbetet.
-He published articles about natural sciences and political, philosophical and literary issues.
+The paper described the food riots in Sweden in April 1917 as dignified and impressive.
+Bengt Lidforss was among the contributors of Arbetet who published articles about natural sciences, politics, philosophy and literature.

-Frans Nilsson served as the editor-in-chief of Arbetet who assumed the post in 1961.
-From 1980 to 1990 Lars Engqvist was the editor-in-chief.

 The paper awarded the Let Live Award (Swedish: Låt leva-priset).
 In 1981 the recipient of the award was Lech Walesa.